 Using energy more efficiently also plays an important role in achieving climate targets.
 However, measuring overall energy efficiency is a complex matter.
-Nevertheless the indicator ‘energy productivity’ provides a general measure for the energy efficiency of a national economy in terms of economic output for a given amount of energy.
+The indicator ‘energy productivity’ provides a general measure for the energy efficiency of a national economy in terms of economic output for a given amount of energy.

 Assessing the development

 The use of renewables has expanded significantly in Germany in recent decades.
-In 2019 201.4 million tonnes of carbon dioxide equivalents were avoided through the use of renewables.
+In 2020 227 million tonnes of carbon dioxide equivalents were avoided through the use of renewables.
 These emissions would otherwise have been generated through the use of fossil fuels.
-That was more than seven times as much as the savings in 1990.
+That was more than eight times as much as the savings in 1990.

-Electricity generation from renewables accounted for about 78 % of the avoided emissions.
-18 % can be attributed to the heating sector and 4 % are coming from the transport sector though the use of renewable energies (biofuels).
+Electricity generation from renewables accounted for almost 80 % of the avoided emissions.
+16 % can be attributed to the heating sector and 4 % are coming from the transport sector though the use of renewable energies (biofuels).

 The calculation of the indicator is based on the assumption that energy generated from renewable energy sources today would otherwise have been provided by a fossil energy mix.
 The emissions saved through that renewable energy are illustrated in the indicator.
 It also includes emissions from renewable energy sources occurring for example during production, installation or maintenance of renewable energy facilities (supply chains).
-A detailed description of the calculation method can be found in the Emission Balance 2018 (UBA 2018, in German only).
+A detailed description of the calculation method can be found in the publication Erneuerbare Energien in Deutschland 2019 (UBA 2020, in German only).